RaymondLloyd/Stock-Analysis/README.md

       tickerEndingPrices(i) = 0

 ### Stock Comparison 2017 & 2018
-When we look at our data for both years, we are able to see some major differences....There is a lot success for investors in Green Energy as a whole in 2017, while in 2018, only a couple stocks were in the "black".
+When we look at our data for both years, we are able to see some major differences....There is a lot of success for investors in Green Energy as a whole in 2017, while in 2018, only a couple stocks were in the "black".
 (RUN) and (ENPH)

 ### Execution Times of Original and Refactored Subroutines